dedis/popstellar/fe1-web/docs/README.md

-* Make abundant use of the Chrome Development Tools, they offer full visibility in the network activity (HTTP requests, WebSocket messages, etc.), they enable you to put breakpoints anywhere in your code and allow you to inspect the browser crypto.
+* Make abundant use of the Chrome Development Tools, they offer full visibility in the network activity (HTTP requests, WebSocket messages, etc.), they enable you to put breakpoints anywhere in your code and allow you to inspect the browser storage.
 * Take it a step further with the "React Developer Tools" and "Redux DevTools" plugins, which give you full visibility into the structure of your GUI, and the events that changed the application state, respectively.